DataDog/datadog-backstage-plugins/plugins/datadog-entity-sync-backend/README.md

 ### Default Component Serializer

-Here is the implementation of the defaultComponentserializer:
+Here is the implementation of the defaultComponentSerializer:

 ```typescript
 import {